mudymudy/aBPA/README.md

 Make mapping quality threshold a variable in alignment process.
+DONE